emuai-cl/NFT-frontend/Textos/roadmap.md

 * Q2 2021: Manufacturing and Fundraising:

-  NFT sale starts, we buy key manufacturing materials and start the manufacturing of the carbon-fiber structure.
+  NFT sale starts.
+We buy key manufacturing materials and start the manufacturing of the carbon-fiber structure.
+We also buy the electrical components and start manufacturing custom aluminium mechanical parts such as suspension and direction parts.

+* Q3 2021: Main Manufacturing:

+   We finich the carbon-fiber structure of the car and mount the mechanical parts and electrical parts.
+   We start testing the vehicle and messure key constants for the strategy.

+* Q4 2021: Fishing of car and Racing

+   We finish the car's last details such as the control systems, cameras and lights.
+   NFT sale ends and the EMUs get printed on the car for the world to admire.
+   The car competes in the Telemetry race in October.

+ * Q1 2022;